turgeonmaxime/limix-tutorials/README.markdown

 ## What is LIMIX?

-This repository only include usage cases and examples that illustrate how LIMIX can be applied to diverse genetic datasets.
+This repository only includes usage cases and examples that illustrate how LIMIX can be applied to diverse genetic datasets.
 The actual source repository of LIMIX can be found here: https://github.com/PMBio/limix.

 ## Where to start
 This repository hosts package vignettes for LIMIX.
-An overview of example use cases and documentaiton can be found here: http://nbviewer.ipython.org/github/pmbio/limix-tutorials/blob/master/index.ipynb.
+An overview of example use cases and documentation can be found here: http://nbviewer.ipython.org/github/pmbio/limix-tutorials/blob/master/index.ipynb.
 Alternatively, you can checkout this repository locally.